-This is a historic decision that will radically change the landscape of Indian retail: in the case of single-brand stores, foreign companies will no longer necessarily have to establish partnerships with local companies, while in multi-brand stores, they will be able to open their own points of sale after finding a local partner, without resorting to cash & carry anymore.
+This is a historic decision that will fundamentally change the Indian retail landscape: in the case of single-brand stores, foreign companies will no longer need to establish partnerships with local companies, while in multibrand, they will be able to open their own stores after finding a local partner, no longer resorting to cash-and-carry.

-This reform will transform some sectors, including luxury, supermarkets, and agriculture, and will also have significant repercussions from a social and economic point of view.
+This reform will transform some sectors, including the luxury, supermarket, and agricultural sectors, and will also have major repercussions from a social and economic perspective:

-Indian retailers will be able to count on an influx of money from abroad
+- Indian retailers will be able to rely on the influx of money from abroad

-– there will be a modernization of the sector and logistics networks, and better product preservation
+- there will be modernization of the industry and logistics networks, and improved product storage

-– greater transparency will be ensured, especially in the agricultural sector, which has until now been dominated by intermediaries
+- more transparency will be provided, especially in the agricultural sector, which has been dominated until now by middlemen

 - local kirana shops will have to modernize to remain competitive

-The Indian retail sector, with an annual turnover of around 450 billion USD, is therefore poised for a definitive explosion.
-However, it must be considered that not all states are in favor of this decision: the governments of Tamil Nadu, Uttar Pradesh, and West Bengal have already announced that they will oppose and work to block the law.
+The Indian retail sector, whose turnover is around USD 450 billion a year, is thus poised to explode for good.
+It must be considered, however, how not all states are in favor of this decision: the governments of the states of Tamil Nadu, Uttar Pradesh, and West Bengal have already announced that they will oppose it and make sure to block the law.
 The situation is different for the states of Gujarat, Maharashtra, Rajasthan, Haryana, Andhra Pradesh, Punjab, and Orissa, which will support the reform.

 ALSO READ: